 Some people affix the tie at the top of the foil bundle as added insurance to keeping rain out, but the tie will have to be removed during harvest and replaced directly onto the air-layered branch.

-A Number 2 pencil to write names and dates on tags works best for durability and legibility (ink fades).
+A Number 2 pencil to write names and dates on tags works best for durability and legibility.
+Even Sharpie markers fade.
 Plastic labels will usually last a few years before they disintegrate.

 If you don’t know the name, make up one or use a numbering system.
 We handled so many unknown camellias in Atlanta we gave each species a number and recorded the number of air layers put on each plant.

-Except for the Atlanta camellias, we never seemed to get to that step, so we trust to memory, which sometimes falters.
-Over the years history has blurred or been entirely erased, and we occasionally forget to harvest a new plant.
+Except for the Atlanta camellias, whose numbers were overwhelming, we never seemed to get to that record-keeping step.
+We trust to memory that can falter.When we use green florist’s foil, which is practically invisible among leaves and branches, we occasionally forget to harvest a new plant.
 Sometimes it matters; usually it does not.

 Until fall, we ignore the air layers.
 They don’t need any watering or care.
 If we happen to remember them some time in August, we might check to be sure the package is still in tact and wrapped tightly.

-This relaxed attitude is quite different from the days when we were anxious, novice camellia propagators.We would look for progress by tentatively peaking and then carefully setting the unwrapped bundle to rights.
+This relaxed attitude is quite different from the days when we were anxious, novice camellia propagators.We would look for progress too soon, too often, tentatively peaking and then carefully setting the unwrapped bundle to rights.

 Removing Air Layers